atet/programming/README.md

 ## 8. Next Steps

 * I recommend going over this material one more time to solidify these concepts
-* You can continue to use the same web-based programming environment as you continue into advanced concepts; **no need to distract yourself on installing things** right now
+* You can continue to use the same web-based programming environment as you continue into advanced concepts; **no need to distract yourself with installing things** right now
+*

 [Back to Top](#table-of-contents)

 --------------------------------------------------------------------------------------------------

 ## Other Languages

+* Regardless of the difference in syntax between languages, they will all share a common theory of how things work
+* All languages will have variables, operators, data types, data structures, and control structures
+* Here's an example of the similarities and differences in three popular programming languages

 ### **R Syntax**

 > The words "`Hello World!`" are stored in the variable `greeting` and then "printed" out